getdelta/dotfiles/README.md

-# Wouter's dotfiles ❤ ~/
+# Delta dotfiles ❤ ~/

-Personal preferences, apps, tools and more.
+Some sensible defaults, recommended packages, apps and more.